4 Ways to Improve Your Children’s Nutrition

 Breakfast Foods

-Great fats for kids include coconut products, avocados, & extra virgin olive oil.
-Nuts and seeds are great but they should ideally be raw, soaked and sprouted.
-The best seeds include hemp, flax, pumpkin, sesame, black sesame and sunflower.
-All nuts are great except for peanuts which often contain fungal toxins and are highly allergenic and inflammatory.
+Great fats for kids include coconut products, butter, avocados, & extra virgin olive oil.
+Nuts and seeds are great, but they should ideally be raw, soaked and sprouted.
+Going with the best nuts for snacking can really make a difference here.

 Best Protein Sources: